Orange Smoothie

 • Vanilla Greek yogurt: This is where you pack in the protein and make it creamy.
 You can also use plain, but then you might want to add a bit of vanilla extract and might have to sweeten it up a bit.

-• Frozen banana: The best thing to do with overripe bananas (besides banana muffins) is to freeze them for smoothies.
+• Frozen banana: The best thing to do when they are overripe (besides banana muffins) is to freeze bananas for smoothies.
 Cut them into chunks before freezing, or toss the entire peeled banana in the freezer and break it apart when you are ready to make your smoothie.
 Frozen bananas give smoothies an ice cream-like texture.

-As with any smoothie, there are always opportunities to sneak in more nutrition.
+• Sneak in more nutrition.
 Add a handful of spinach or other greens to get extra fiber, vitamins, and minerals, though you will lose that bright orange color.
-Toss in some flax seeds or chia seeds for Omega 3s.
+Toss in some flax seeds or chia seeds for Omega-3s.
 Or boost the protein with your favorite protein powder or collagen powder.

-And you get SIXTY smoothie recipes.
+• Make more smoothies.
+I shared this recipe as part of my review of The Protein Smoothie Bible by my friend, Erin from the food blog DelightfulEMade.
+In this book, you get SIXTY smoothie recipes.
 Some are fruity, like Very Cherry & Red Raspberry.
 Others sneak in some veggies to help you achieve Inner Peas.
 And there are even a few that add ingredients to make them a little extra satisfying to have as a meal.
 Some even taste like dessert such as Bananas Foster.
-Then let’s not forget a few kid favorites like this Orange Creamsicle Smoothie.
+Then let’s not forget a few kid favorites like this Orange Smoothie.

 4.7 from 15 votes